aiven/aiven-docs/docs/platform/howto/saml/add-okta-idp.md

 1. Enter the **Entity Id** from your identity provider.
 <IdPStep3/>

-## Optional: Step 4.
-Configure user provisioning
+## Step 4: Optional: Configure user provisioning

 You can automate user provisioning with Okta through System for Cross-domain Identity Management (SCIM).
 This means you can manage your users